Revise and resubmit

 You must detail how the amendments were made, or write a reasoned justification as to why you do not consider certain amendments to be necessary.

-To re-submit successfully you will need to upload as three separate PDF files:
+To re-submit successfully you will need to upload two separate PDF files:

-For details on the required formatting of your thesis or project please refer to Submitting your thesis or project for examination.
-Any thesis or project that does not comply with the formatting standard will be returned for changes.
+For details on the required formatting of your submission please refer to Submitting for examination.
+Any submission that does not comply with the formatting standard will be returned for changes.